 - Detergent bar and flakes

-Maintaining the childcare environment orderly and clean is very crucial for health, safety, and the emotional well-being of staff, children and their families.
+Manage a childcare cleaning environment orderly and clean is very crucial for the health, safety, and emotional well-being of staff, children, and their families.

 - Vacuum the carpeted areas daily.
 Quarterly steam carpet cleaning is also recommended or at least twice a year.